DamienFremont/damienfremont.github.io/dev/_posts/2016-05-22-javaee-angularjs-web-packaging-concat-minify.md.md

 ---
 layout: dev/post
-tags: angularjs build css javascript bootstrap
+tags: angularjs css javascript bootstrap
 thumbnail: "/upload/post-thumbnail-angularjs.png"
 description: "This tutorial is intended to make a Maven web packaging like NodeJS+Brunch or NodeJS+WebPack..."
 ---